 10. Marketing and promoting your t-shirts online and offline

-Just because you have a website doesn’t mean that swarms of people will know about it or even find it online when you are starting a tshirt company.
+Just because you have a website doesn’t mean that swarms of people will know about it or even find it online.
 It’s best to work with your web designer to make your website search engine friendly so people can easily find you.
 Contact other businesses and ask to exchange links, post comments on other people’s blogs (with a link back to your online store) and partner with websites that target your niche market but don’t compete with you.
+And, use social media and influencers to spread the word about your t-shirts.

 And lastly, wear your t-shirts as often as you can!
 This is often of the best and most effective method to get your shirts seen.
 Tell everybody you know about your new business venture and ask them to tell their friends.
 Word of mouth is very powerful.